gelijuani/flexdashboard-shiny/README.md

 # Interactive dashboards: flexdashboard and shiny
-Interactive dashboards using flexdashboard and shiny in R Markdown

-This is an online repository of codes and datasets for sample dynamic dashboards.
+This is an online repository of R codes and datasets for sample dynamic dashboards.
 Feel free to suggest improvements.
 I did this for an R Markdown training that my workmates and I conducted in February 2021.

 *Saudi Arabia's 2015-2019 Trade Dashboard*